 Be extra careful at night

 Driving at night adds extra hazards and is often more stressful.
 You must use all of your defensive driving skills when driving at night.
 More accidents occur at night than any other time of day.
 The reason is simple: It is much harder to see at night, and much harder to react quickly when you do see a hazard.To reduce the risk of having an accident when driving after dark, be sure to take the precautions below.

-Here are some defensive driving tips to use while driving at night:
+Defensive driving tips to use while driving at night:

 - Switch from high to low beams to keep from blinding other drivers

-Ask others to describe the extra precautions they take when driving at night.
+- Ask others to describe the extra precautions they take when driving at night.